paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

   }
 ```

-All CustomAsset instances have a description field.
+All CustomAsset instances include a description field.
 Since you can use generic assets, it is useful to give others comments on what specific assets represent.

 ### Primitive Custom Assets
 ```C#